 There are positive aspects to providing for and potentially encouraging home-based businesses.
-Local municipalities must, however, consider how to balance the promotion of an economic activity while regulating such uses to ensure that matters such as environmental affects and impacts on surrounding residential properties are appropriately avoided, managed and/or mitigated.
+Local municipalities must; however, consider how to balance the promotion of an economic activity while regulating such uses to ensure that these uses do not negatively impact the environment or water quality or negatively impact surrounding residential properties are appropriately avoided, managed and/or mitigated.

-In the Municipality of Temagami, home-based businesses would generally fall into the category of a Home Occupation or the category of a Home Industry.
+In the Municipality of Temagami, home-based businesses would generally fall into the category of a home occupation or the category of a home industry.

 Traditionally, home industries/home occupations are to be essentially undetectable to the surrounding neighbourhood and passersby.
 They are clearly secondary to the main residential use and should not result in negative impacts to the surrounding area.
-In considering expanding the scope of home industries and home occupations, these use must continue to be compatible with surrounding residential areas.
+In considering expanding the scope of home industries and home occupations, these uses must continue to be compatible with surrounding residential areas.

-C. OFFICIAL PLAN
+C. OFFICIAL PLAN AMENDMENT